digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/velero.md

 kubectl get deployment velero -n velero
 ```

-The output looks similar to the following (all pods must be in `Ready` state):
+The output looks similar to the following (deployment pods must be in the `Ready` state):

 ```text
 NAME     READY   UP-TO-DATE   AVAILABLE   AGE